 Heartburn is a symptom of GERD.
 Treatments include lifestyle changes, medicine and surgery.
 This resource includes tips for lifestyle changes, including elevating your bed, avoiding certain foods and eating smaller meals.
 If lifestyle changes do not work, your doctor may recommend medication.
 Serious cases may require surgery.

-DLBCL is a cancer of the lymphocytes.
-It is more common in women and older adults.
+Diffuse large B cell lymphoma (DLBCL) is a cancer of a kind of white blood cell known as a lymphocyte.
+It is more common in men and older adults.
 You may be treated with chemotherapy and immunotherapy.
 This resource provides detailed information about the disease.

 Follicular lymphoma is a cancer of the white blood cells.
 Older adults, women, and certain ethnicities are at a higher risk.
-Symptoms include swelling in your lymph nodes like the neck, armpit and groin.
-If you find swelling, ask your doctor about screening.
+Symptoms include swelling in lymph nodes in the neck, armpit and groin.
+This resource provides more information on symptoms, diagnosis and staging, and treatment.

 Some medications (detailed in this resource) can help bladder control problems and urinary incontinence.
 Talk to your doctor to see which medication is right for you, and to learn about possible side effects.